 March 19 – Media, transparency, and Democracy with Michael Copps

-In early 2013, Common Cause Hawaii released part 1 of a study that compared political ads and political news/issue coverage in the media, in the 2012 elections.
-For Sunshine Week 2014, Common Cause Hawaii released part 2 of the study, and convened a panel to discuss this more in depth.
-Former Communications Commissioner (FCC) Michael Copps was the keynote speaker.
-The panel included Common Cause’s media director, the publisher for the Hawaii Independent, a political science professor emeritus at the University of Hawaii – Manoa (UHM), a journalism professor at UHM, and the executive producer of Hawaii Public Radio.
+In early 2013, Common Cause Hawaii released part 1 of a study comparing political ads and political news/issue coverage in the media, in the 2012 elections.
+For Sunshine Week 2014, Common Cause Hawaii released part 2 of the study and convened a panel to discuss it in depth.
+Former Federal Communications Commission (FCC) member Michael Copps was the keynote speaker.
+The panel included Common Cause’s media director, Todd O’Boyle; the publisher for the Hawaii Independent, a political science professor emeritus at the University of Hawaii – Manoa (UHM), a journalism professor at UHM, and the executive producer of Hawaii Public Radio.

-Photo: Panelists L-R: Todd O'Boyle, Director for Media and Democracy Common Cause; Ikaika Hussey, Publisher The Hawaii Independent; Gerald Kato Professor of Journalism Univeristy of Hawaii at Manoa; Neal Milner Former Professor of Political Science University of Hawaii at Manoa; Michael Copps, Former Federal Communications Commissioner; Beth-Ann Kozlovich, Executive Producer/Host Hawaii Public Radio.
+Photo: Panelists L-R: Todd O’Boyle, Director for Media and Democracy at Common Cause; Ikaika Hussey, Publisher The Hawaii Independent; Gerald Kato Professor of Journalism Univeristy of Hawaii at Manoa; Neal Milner Former Professor of Political Science University of Hawaii at Manoa; Michael Copps, Former Federal Communications Commission member; Beth-Ann Kozlovich, Executive Producer/Host Hawaii Public Radio.

 March 4 – Advocacy 102: Order of the Day and floor readings